 Most people want to know HOW to build a big network marketing business.
 That’s easy to teach.
 However, if you don’t know why you are doing the business in the first place, you will not have the motivation or self-discipline to do the HOW.
 Make sense?

 Spend some time and write down your 20 reasons why you are doing the business.
 Create a vision board and share it with your spouse or partner.

 Be specific about how much money you want to make each month and each year, and more importantly, what you would do with that money.

 Here are a few example WHY statements, just to give you an idea:

 My why is to get my wife home from her corporate career so she can spend more time with our kids, rather than have them in daycare.
-I need to earn at least $4,000 per month with my business to make that happen.
+I need to earn at least $4,000 per month with my business in the next 12-months to make that happen.

-My why is to earn $500,000 per year with my MLM Business so I can have enough money to start my own animal rescue, run it, and still have money left over to live comfortably.
+My why is to earn $500,000 per year with my MLM Business, within 4-years from now, so I can have enough money to start my own animal rescue, run it, and still have money left over to live comfortably.

 My why is to replace my full-time job income within the next 24-months so I can travel the world for five years and visit every single country.
 I’ll need to earn at least $8,000 per month with my business to do that.

 Once again, these are just a few example WHY statements.
 Do not skip this step.
 Put some serious thought into your WHY and make sure you share it with your sponsor and spouse.